 When traveling in the East Iceland highlands, you can also find the highland guesthouse Laugarfell.
-Next, to the guesthouse, there is an excellent area for hikes.
+Next to the guesthouse, there is an excellent area for hikes.
 Those include a hike upon Mt.
 Laugarfell as well as a trail visiting several waterfalls in the neighborhood.

 Víknaslóðir is a common name for an extensive collection of hiking trails around near Bakkagerði village in Borgarfjörður.
 The paths extend between small bays and inlets and mountain passes.
 There are many hiking trails to choose from.
-We recommend speaking to locals in the area for the most suitable trails for your time and interest.
+We recommend speaking to locals in the area for the most suitable paths for your time and interest.

-Before setting off on any hike, we recommend asking for local advise as well as checking out the website for Safe Travel in Iceland for information.
-On that website, you can also leave your travel plans for the Search and Rescue to use in case you do not make it to your planned check in place.
-We also recommend downloading an app called 112 Iceland where you can check in your current hiking locations (leaving breadcrumbs) as well as request emergency help by pressing one button.
+Before setting off on any hike, we recommend asking for local advice.
+You should also check out the website forSafe Travel in Icelandfor information.
+On this website, you can also leave your travel plans for the Icelandic Association for Search and Rescue to use in case you do not make it to your planned check-in place.
+We also recommend downloading an app called 112 Iceland.
+There you can check in your current hiking locations (leaving breadcrumbs) as well as request emergency help by pressing one button.

 I am born and raised in the small town of Breiðdalsvík.
 I have worked in the tourism sector for several years, and I have earned a BA degree in anthropology as well as an EMT certification.
 My passions are traveling, photography as well as culture.
 I have also worked with the local Search and Rescue team for some years.
 My roles here are in web management and marketing, as well as being a driver-guide.